Predefined Flow Contexts

 $.outputParams['$metadata'].contentDataType = "JsonContentData"

-On the other side, the following response is received (Postman example):
+For the above JSON, on the other side, the following response is received (Postman example):